InLexIA, the AI translation solution for Ibexa DXP

 • Associate translation rights with certain user roles (e.g. contributors, editors, translators, administrators),

-• Thanks to the bundle's architecture and the interfaces provided, the bundle is flexible: you can develop your own services to adapt it to your needs.
+• Thanks to the architecture of the bundle and the interfaces provided, the bundle is flexible: you can develop your own services to adapt it to your needs.

 InLexIA complies with the best development practices recommended by Ibexa.
 To facilitate its deployment, adaptation and evolution, our teams have carefully documented the module.